Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Button Assignment:

-• The Corsair Vengeance M60 features eight programmable buttons, including the left and right mouse buttons, a clickable scroll wheel, and several additional buttons on the side.
+The Corsair Vengeance M60 has a total of eight programmable buttons, and these include the left and right mouse buttons, a clickable scroll wheel, as well as some extra buttons on the side.

-• In CUE, users can assign various functions to each button.
-This includes standard keyboard keys, mouse functions, or custom macros.
-Simply select the button you wish to configure and choose the desired action from the list of options.
+In CUE, users are allowed to assign various functions to each button.
+Standard keyboard keys, mouse functions, or custom macros are among the options provided.
+Just pick the button you want to change and then select the action you want from the list of options.

 2. Creating Macros:

-• To create a macro, select the button you want to assign, choose “Macro,” and then use the editor to record keystrokes and mouse actions.
-The macro can be customized with delays, loops, and other advanced settings.
+To make a macro, first pick the button you want to assign it to, then select “Macro” and afterward use the editor to start recording keyboard strokes and mouse movements.
+It is possible to make the macro more complicated by adding delays, loops, and other advanced settings.

 DPI Settings and Profiles